-Cornwall Street Barristers offers common law pupillages and our pupils are able to gain experience in a wide range of disciplines.
+We offer common law pupillages and our pupils are able to gain experience in a wide range of disciplines

-We want to attract candidates who have a good academic record, strong interpersonal skills, an ability to work very hard and can demonstrate their commitment to a career at the bar.
+We want to attract candidates who have a good academic record, strong interpersonal skills, an ability to work very hard and can demonstrate their commitment to a career at the bar and with Cornwall Street Barristers.
 A full person specification for pupils can be downloaded together with Cornwall Street Barristers’ Pupillage Policy which give full details of our recruitment process and selection criteria.
 The policy also sets out what you can expect during the pupillage year.

 We advertise pupillages at www.pupillagegateway.com and under the “How To Apply” section of this page where details of pupillages currently available can be found.

 Selected applicants will be invited to an interview/assessment on a date to be confirmed.

 Cornwall Street Barristers operates an equal opportunities policy and adheres to the Equality and Diversity Code for the Bar to ensure the equal treatment of pupils and tenants, regardless of gender, physical disability, age, race or sexual orientation.

 In addition to recruitment through 12 month pupillages, we occasionally look to recruit probationary tenants (or third six pupils) when there is a business need for more junior tenants in one or more of our practice areas but we welcome speculative applications.
 When considering applications for third six pupils we do so with a view of offering the right candidate tenancy at the end of their six months.